B1llySh1/DataAnalyeTool/README.md

 Give the model, X data, y data (target data).
 And choose the task you are performing (Regression, Classification)

 ### Options:
-Provide your own test sets (X_test, y-test), and set test_set=Ture to enable analysis base on test set, or if test_set not provided the function will automatically split the data into train test base on split (default=0.1)
+Provide your own test sets (X_test, y-test), and set test_set=True to enable analysis base on test set, or if test_set not provided the function will automatically split the data into train test base on split (default=0.1)

 if n_cores set to > 0, then we can utilze muti threading for computing LOO model retraining.
 This will make computing LOO data influence on the whole data feasible